hartwigmedical/hmftools/sv-linx/README_VIS.md

     <img src="src/main/resources/readme/small4.png" width="400" alt="Small">
 </p>

+Starting at the top-left corner and going clockwise, the figures shows **a)** a double minute with a significantly amplified AR gene, **b)** a chromothripsis event,
+**c)** a pseudo-gene insertion, and
+**d)** a bi-allelic disruption of TP53

 ## TMPRESS2-ERG

-To accommodate the extra room required for the TMPRESS2 gene, this configuration increases the relative size of the gene track, decreases the relative size of the segment track and increases the max number of characters in a gene before scaling:
+To accommodate the extra room required for the TMPRESS2 gene, this TMPRESS2-EFG fusion configuration increases the relative size of the gene track, decreases the relative size of the segment track and increases the max number of characters in a gene before scaling:

 ```
 -gene_relative_size 0.6 -segment_relative_size 0.7 -cna_relative_size 2